Accessibility Statement for RestoreWeb

 How accessible this platform is

-We know some parts of the platform are not fully accessible:
+We know some parts of the platform are not fully accessible due to:

 Feedback and contact information